Transformer types

-A variety of types of electrical transformer are made for different purposes.
+Various types of electrical transformer are made for different purposes.
 Despite their design differences, the various types employ the same basic principle as discovered in 1831 by Michael Faraday, and share several key functional parts.

 Power transformer

 Laminated core

 This is the most common type of transformer, widely used in electric power transmission and appliances to convert mains voltage to low voltage to power electronic devices.
 They are available in power ratings ranging from mW to MW.
-The insulated laminations minimizes eddy current losses in the iron core.
+The insulated laminations minimize eddy current losses in the iron core.

 Small appliance and electronic transformers may use a split bobbin, giving a high level of insulation between the windings.
 The rectangular cores are made up of stampings, often in E-I shape pairs, but other shapes are sometimes used.
 Shields between primary and secondary may be fitted to reduce EMI (electromagnetic interference), or a screen winding is occasionally used.

 Small appliance and electronics transformers may have a thermal cut-out built into the winding, to shut-off power at high temperatures to prevent further overheating.